scottish-government-design-system/designsystem.gov.scot/components/summary-list/index.md

 parent: components
 label: component
 thispage: component.summary-list
-summary: "A a compact summary of a user's responses to questions in a form."
+summary: "A compact summary of a user's responses to questions in a form."
 noindex: true
 sitemap: false
 ---